2 How to Use R on a Computer

 Caution

 R’s website makes no apologies for its spartan ’90s aesthetic (and we should all be so principled frankly).
-Additionally, you’ll encounter lots of technical jargon throughout the site’s various pages, and as a newcomer to R and programming, some (maybe even a lot) of it will feel opaque.
+Additionally, you’ll encounter lots of technical jargon throughout the site’s various pages and, as a newcomer to R and programming, some (maybe even a lot) of it will feel opaque.
 That’s not a problem and you shouldn’t feel bad about it.
 Skim through it, absorb what clicks, maybe look up one or two things, and let the rest wash over you.
 Doing this builds familiarity with the landscape and overtime, as your skillset and vocabularly grows, the jargon will become more transparent.

 Located on the front-page of this website should be a link labelled CRAN.
 This stands for “Comprehensive R Archive Network” and is a set of servers around the world that distribute R alongside software packages associated with R. The servers are “mirrored,” meaning they all provide the same content.
 So there is no need to worry about one server providing incomplete, out-of-date, or unofficial versions of R. Technically speaking, the server closest to your home location is the one you should opt to download from; however, the topmost link labeled “0-Cloud” will be sufficient for most users.
 The install file is only about 80 megabytes large, so unless you live in the remotest areas of Earth, download speed, and thus choice of server, is probably not a concern.